get a quote

 • Doors: Maximum U-value of 1.4 W/m²K

-If your extension doesn’t meet these values, you could end up paying more on energy bills or, worse, having to retrofit insulation after the build is complete.
+If your extension doesn’t meet these values, you could end up paying more on energy bills or, at a high cost, having to retrofit insulation after the build is complete.
 At DeVis Architecture, we ensure that your building regulations drawings reflect these updated requirements, helping you create a more energy-efficient home.

 Building Regulations Drawings Technical Details - In & Out House